 Testing helps us understand how many COVID-19 cases exist in our community.
 It also helps us track how and where the virus is spreading.
 Learn how you can register for a free test—or help your employees get tested—and get results in just a few days.

-Pueblo County has opened a drive-up testing site in Pueblo to test anyone with symptoms of COVID-19 (fever or chills, cough, new loss of taste or smell, shortness of breath or difficulty breathing, fatigue, muscle or body aches, headache, sore throat, congestion or runny nose, nausea or vomiting, diarrhea).
+Check your symptoms.
+Testing is open to anyone with symptoms of COVID-19, including: fever or chills, cough, new loss of taste or smell, shortness of breath or difficulty breathing, fatigue, muscle or body aches, headache, sore throat, congestion or runny nose, nausea or vomiting, diarrhea.

 - Individuals tested must be inside an enclosed vehicle for safety.
 No walk-ups or motorcycles are allowed through the testing site.

 - The site is open to individuals 2 years of age or older, both in Pueblo and neighboring counties.

 - A nasal swab sample is collected by staff at Mako Medical, a diagnostic testing provider.

 - Pueblo Mall drive-thru testing does not offer rapid response tests.